apache/iceberg/site/docs/spec.md

 Tables are configured with a **partition spec** that defines how to produce a tuple of partition values from a record.
 A partition spec has a list of fields that consist of:

 *   A **source column id** from the table’s schema
+*   A **partition field id** that is used to identify a partition field, which is unique within a partition spec.
+In v2 table metadata, it will be unique across all partition specs.
 *   A **transform** that is applied to the source column to produce a partition value
 *   A **partition name**